radical-cybertools/radical.repex.at/README.md

 #RepEX: Replica Exchange simulations Package

 This package is aimed to provide functionality to run Replica Exchange simulations using various RE schemes and MD kernels.
-Currectly RepEX supports NAMD and Amber as it's application kernels and allows to perform RE simulations on local and remote systems.
-Functionality to run three RE schemes is available.
+Currently RepEX supports NAMD and Amber as it's application kernels and allows to perform RE simulations on local and remote systems.
+Functionality to run four RE schemes is available.

 ###Theory of Replica Exchange simulations